 Blaque Dynamite began playing the drums at the early age of 2.
 Since then, he has learned to adapt to many styles of music, has studied theory intensely as well as practiced 16,862 hours!
 He was formally introduced to jazz at the age of 14, which spurred his passion for the genre.
-By the age of 17, he had performed/toured with Kamasi Washington, Chrisette Michele, Derrick Hodge, Gerald Clayton, Antonio Hart, Spirit Fingers (formerly known as The Polyrhythmics), Seven Davis Jr., The New World Order, and the legendary Stanley Clarke.
+By the age of 17, he had performed/toured with Kamasi Washington, Chrisette Michele, Derrick Hodge, Gerald Clayton, Antonio Hart, Spirit Fingers (formerly known as The Polyrhythmics), Seven Davis Jr., and the legendary Stanley Clarke.

 Fun Facts ~

 Blaque Dynamite, aka Mike Mitchell, has given validity to the cliche that age is nothing more than a number.
 He began drumming at age 2...played in his first live recording session at the ripe young age of 7 and had acquired a roster of drum company endorsements by the time he turned 11 years old.